bmbenson/bmbenson.github.io/game-of-life/index.md

 fn initial_setup(mut commands: Commands, board: Res<Board>) {
 ```

-however… due to Bevy trait constraints this won’t compile as Board needs the Resource trait, so we will add a derive Resource trait to the Board.
+However… due to Bevy trait constraints this won’t compile as Board needs the Resource trait, so we will add a derive Resource trait to the Board.

 ```rust
 #[derive(Resource)]